 What does the PISA study involve?

-PISA 2022 timeline
+PISA 2024 Field Trial timeline

-Field trial data is processed and analysed by the international research team.
-They then select the questions which provide the most accurate and robust information internationally.
-PISA data is used to help us understand what our 15 year-olds can do, what they think about themselves and their schools, and to gather information on teaching practices in each country.
+Field trial data is then processed and analysed by the international research team.
+They select the questions which provide the most accurate and robust information internationally.
+PISA data is used to help us understand what our 15-year-olds can do, what they think about themselves and their schools, and to gather information on teaching practices in each country.
 The most useful and informative questions are taken forward to the main study.